drseg/swift-fsm/README.md

 ## Requirements

 Swift FSM is a Swift Package, importable through the Swift Package Manager, and requires macOS 13, iOS 16, tvOS 16 and watchOS 9 or later, alongside Swift 5.8 or later.
+It supports Swift Concurrency, and is tested and compiled against Swift 6 concurrency rules.

 It has two dependencies - Apple’s [Algorithms][7], and ([in one small corner][8]) my own [Reflective Equality][9].